Czechoslovak Naval Forces

 The Czechoslovak Naval Forces (Československé válečné loďstvo) were the naval arm of the former Czechoslovak state.
-Czechoslovakia being landlocked and with no large rivers flowing through it (the Danube formed a small part of its border), its naval forces were small and consisted only of riverine craft operating on the Danube (and briefly on the upper Elbe).
+Due to Czechoslovakia being landlocked and with no large rivers flowing through it (the Danube formed a small part of its border), its naval forces were small and consisted only of riverine craft operating on the Danube (and briefly on the upper Elbe).

 Czechoslovak Legion

 The Czechoslovak Legion in the Russian Far East possessed in 1918 a maritime section of two steamers and an icebreaker, based at Vladivostok, which were used for transport.
 Later that same year the Legion seized two steamers on Lake Baikal, which were armed with howitzers.
 Engaging with the Red Army based on the port of Mysovaya, Legion naval forces sank the icebreaker Baikal.
 By 1920, though, the Legion was finished as a military force in Russia.